oasis-tcs/idpf-specification/idpf_specification.md

   The main inputs to this decision are the configured header buffer size and the header split mode as defined in the RX queue context.
-It is assumed that the header buffer size for all Buffer queues in the group is identical.
+It is assumed that the header buffer size for all buffer queues in the group is identical.

   The output of this stage is one of the following :